01

 Join the waitlist

-No payment today.
 No fake urgency.
 No daily “are you moving yet?” inbox haunting.
 Just the useful bits when there is something worth sending.

 For the family that wants Valencia to be a considered decision, not a beautiful guess with a rental deposit attached.